micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

 (struct binary ([left : Expr] [operator : Token] [right : Expr]))
 ```

-Therefore, we have no need for [the metaprogramming Nystrom applies](https://craftinginterpreters.com/representing-code.html#metaprogramming-the-trees) to automatically generate the class files for each verbose AST node.
+Therefore, we have no need for [the metaprogramming that Nystrom applies](https://craftinginterpreters.com/representing-code.html#metaprogramming-the-trees) to automatically generate the class files for each verbose AST node.

 ## Implementing Callable